yonrasgg/TechNomadiX/_posts/2024-07-01-obviously-agile.md

 The **Agile Manifesto** emphasizes the value of individuals and interactions over processes and tools.
 People are the key to the success of any software project, and focusing on communication and collaboration results in more productive and cohesive teams.

-- **Sub-point A**: Agile methodologies promote frequent cycles of **inspection and adaptation** to improve communication.
+- Agile methodologies promote frequent cycles of **inspection and adaptation** to improve communication.
 Practices like **pair programming** and **daily stand-ups** support this value, creating environments where teams can thrive.
-- **Sub-point B**: To foster a collaborative environment, agile teams need to respect each team member, maintain transparency, and encourage truthfulness in communication.
+- To foster a collaborative environment, agile teams need to respect each team member, maintain transparency, and encourage truthfulness in communication.

 *[Reference: Agile Communication Practices](https://defradigital.blog.gov.uk/a-guide-to-agile-communication/)*